-Flower Power Tea is made of herbs and herbs’ flowers.
+Flower Power Tea is made of herbs and herbs’ flowers, specifically raw hemp, marigolds and mint.
 It is the new best thing since sunshine and mother’s healing kisses – only this “potion” has the potential to kill MRSA, Streptococcus pneumoniae and gastrointestinal strep.
 Each of these infectious diseases are caused by antibiotic resistance.

 Man, it is like this hemp craze came along at just the right time – when we ran out of safe antibiotics.
 On top of that, we have this new dazzling research on eating our flowers.
 Thank you, Jesus.
 But it is probably not wise to forego professional medical advice because human trials have not been completed.

 “The naturally occurring but unstable CBD acid (CBDA) is a thousand times more potent than CBD in binding to a particular serotonin receptor thought to be responsible for alleviating nausea and anxiety,” as reported in an interview with Raphael Mechoulam, an Israeli organic chemist and professor of medicinal chemistry at the Hebrew University of Jerusalem.
 Mechoulam is considered the “father of cannabis” because he discovered the endocannabinoid system.

 When making hemp tea, use raw hemp that has not been treated with heat for the raw analytes CBDA and THCA.